hellosagar/android-interview-questions/README.md

-# android-interview-questions that I've faced so far or I think important
+# Android interview questions that I've faced so far or I think important

  > I'm creating this repository after getting rejected from ShareChat